 (c) other personal reasons require this.

 The post as well as the emoluments is lost for that period.
 The release may be extended on application, provided that such application is made six months before the original period expires.
-Prior to the release, the consequences referred to in paragraph (2) and (3) below shall be pointed out to the Pastor.
+Prior to the release, the consequences referred to in Section 52 (2) and (3) shall be pointed out to the Pastor.

-(2) The Pastor who is released in terms of this section is obliged to apply for a posting to a congregation or general church task well in advance of the end of the period.
-Should his application have failed by the time the period expires, then he may officially be transferred to a Pastor’s post or a general church task.
+(2) The Pastor who is released in terms of this Section is obliged to apply for a posting to a congregation or general Church task well in advance of the end of the period.
+Should his application have failed by the time the period expires, then he may officially be transferred to a Pastor’s post or a general Church task.
 Should he fail to apply or should he fail to take up the assigned post, his services will be terminated in terms of Section 58(11).

 (3) If there is no vacant post for the Pastor, the leave of absence shall be extended until a transfer to a post is possible.

-(4) The obligations referred to in section 19(4) are not affected by this leave of absence.
+(4) The obligations referred to in Section 19(4) are not affected by this leave of absence.

 Section 53 Take-over by a Member Church of UELCSA

-(1) If the Pastor leaves his position in the ELCSA (N-T), upon his application or with his consent, to take up a ministry in a member church of UELCSA, the employment relationship shall continue with that member church.
-The rights and obligations arising from the existing relationship are replaced by those of the member church.
+(1) If the Pastor leaves his position in the ELCSA (N-T), upon his application or with his consent, to take up a ministry in a member Church of UELCSA, the employment relationship shall continue with that member Church.
+The rights and obligations arising from the existing relationship are replaced by those of the member Church.
 Sections 14 and 15 apply.

 (2) The take-over shall not diminish the Pastor’s existing rights.

-(3) The relevant churches shall agree on the details of the date of take-over and to what extent, if any, the church from which the Pastor is taken over shall contribute to the social security of the Pastor.
+(3) The relevant Churches shall agree on the details of the date of take-over and to what extent, if any, the Church from which the Pastor is taken over shall contribute to the social security of the Pastor.

 Retirement